munificent/craftinginterpreters/book/introduction.md

 <aside name="clox">

-I pronounce the name like "sea-locks", but you can say it "clocks" or even "clochs", where you pronounce the "x" like the Greeks do if it makes you happy.
+I pronounce the name like "sea-locks", but you can say it "clocks" or even "cloch", where you pronounce the "x" like the Greeks do if it makes you happy.

 </aside>